ciwihg/vertical-navigator-vue2.0/README.md

      submenu:[
      ]
     },
     {content:"热销",        //name of the item
-     color:"rgb(104,159,56)",//background color of the item
+     color:"rgb(104,159,56)",     //background color of the item
-     icon:'view_carousel',//icon of the item(for more detail,read the google material icons website) link:"javascript:;",//href of the item
+     icon:'view_carousel',      //icon of the item(for more detail,read the google material icons website) link:"javascript:;",     //href of the item
-     submenu:[ //submenu of the item
-       {content:"子分类1", //submenu item name
+     submenu:[              //submenu of the item {content:"子分类1",    //submenu item name
        link:"#/sortpage/s2r"    //submenu item href
-       }, //item of the submenu
-       {content:"子分类2", //submenu item name
+       },        //item of the submenu {content:"子分类2",     //submenu item name
-       link:"#/sortpage/s2r"//submenu item href
+       link:"#/sortpage/s2r"   //submenu item href
        }       //item of the submenu
      ]
     },//one item
     {content:"特价",